 Summary

-Read the full fact sheet- Mpox (monkeypox) is a disease caused by infection with the Mpox virus.
+Read the full fact sheet- Mpox is a disease caused by the monkeypox virus.

-- It does not easily spread between people, as it usually requires prolonged physical or intimate (skin-to-skin) contact with an infectious person.
+- It does not easily spread between people and is usually caused by prolonged physical or intimate (skin-to-skin) contact with an infectious person.

-- If you develop symptoms, you are urged to seek medical care and testing and limit your contact with others until advised of your test result
+- If you develop symptoms, you should seek medical care and testing, and limit your contact with others until you get your test result back.

-- People who have had their first dose at least 28 days ago can now receive their second dose.
+- People who have had their first dose at least 28 days ago should receive their second dose.

-- Vaccination is available free-of-charge for eligible people through Local Public Health Units and certain sexual health clinics and health services.
+- Vaccination is available free-of-charge for eligible people through sexual health clinics and health services.

 On this page